Hooks

 How do I broadcast a message to multiple components?

-to broadcast messages to all channels within a specific group.
-If you do not define a channel name
+Groups allow you to broadcast messages to all channels within that group.
+If you do not define a channel

 while using groups, ReactPy will automatically generate a unique channel name for you.

-In the example below, all messages sent by the sender
+In the example below, since all components use the same channel group

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 |